DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   us extending existing enum/define.
   One solution can be using a fixed size array instead of ``.*MAX.*`` value.

+* ethdev: Will add ``RTE_ETH_`` prefix to all ethdev macros/enums in v21.11.
+  Macros will be added for backward compatibility.
+  Backward compatibility macros will be removed on v22.11.
+  A few old backward compatibility macros from 2013 that does not have proper prefix will be removed on v21.11.

 * ethdev: The flow director API, including ``rte_eth_conf.fdir_conf`` field, and the related structures (``rte_fdir_*`` and ``rte_eth_fdir_*``), will be removed in DPDK 20.11.